nik-netlox/loxilight-oss/docs/design/architecture.md

 # Loxilight Architecture

-Loxilight CNI Solution has been designed to have following crucial components:
+Loxilight has the following crucial components to provide users high-performance cloud-native performance at scale:
 1)	LoxiCNI
 2)	LoxiAgent
 3)	Loxilightd